HanWenfang/syncless/README.txt

      needs more memory and CPU than coroutines (tasklets), so you might lose most performance advantages of Syncless (over threads) if you use the thread pool.
-For example, please use a non-blocking MySQL client (see elsewhere in the README) instead of calling the methods of libmysqlclient in a thread pool.
+For example, please use a non-blocking MySQL client (see Q8 in the FAQ) instead of calling the methods of libmysqlclient in a thread pool.

      Please note that coio.thread_pool has not been probed for performance